semanticsean/ATAT/README.md

 (a.k.a.
 MoE for normies.)

-I did a lot of market testing of bots and saw that many of the most powerful use cases of LLMs are far too slow for a chatbot, at least right now.
+I did a lot of hands-on market testing of bots and saw that many of the most powerful use cases of LLMs are far too slow for a chatbot, at least right now.
 Email is wonderfully slow.
 Elegantly slow.
-You have 24 hours of compute to get to the user's ideal output.
-What will you build?
+You have 24 hours of compute to get to the user's ideal output, using person and / or utility agents.
+What will you build with all that time?

-(If you are testing it, see "critical warning" below.)
+The biggest and most important update is it needs to use openai 0.28.0.
+The code needs to be immediately refactored to use the 1.0 SDK.

+(Setup is easy.
+Guide below.
+Read the 'critical warning'!)

+Looking for collaborators and sponsors, see contribute.md.

+# Features & Benefits

-🚀 Rapid Agent Deployment: Simplifies the rollout of a diverse fleet of AI agents, allowing for quick integration into existing email systems, significantly reducing setup time.
+# 🚀 Rapid Agent Deployment
+Simplifies the rollout of a diverse fleet of AI agents, allowing for quick integration into existing email systems, significantly reducing setup time.
 The new agent script results in a fairly sophisticated agent with a DALLE generated profile photo, which is automatically integrated into the Agent Dashboard.

 Which is easier: deploying a new in-development chatbot across an enterprise, or adding a new email address? @@